salvage0707/notion-md-converter/example/core/README.md

    $ pnpm install
    ```

+## @notion-md-converter/core

+This directory contains examples demonstrating how to use the @notion-md-converter/core library.
+The examples show various ways to convert Notion content to Markdown format.

 ### Directory Structure

 ```
 src/
-  └── simple-export/      # Basic example of exporting Notion content to Markdown
+  ├── simple-export/      # Basic example of exporting Notion content to Markdown └── custom-export/      # Example of customizing the Markdown conversion process
 ```

 ### Examples